Safety advice for travelling in Sri Lanka

 Public buses are the most economical way to travel around Sri Lanka but can be crowded and uncomfortable on longer journeys.
 Express buses offer more comfort and air conditioning.
 Private bus companies provide higher-quality services between major cities.

-Taxis and Ride-Sharing Apps
+Taxis and ride-sharing apps

 Tuk tuks are iconic three-wheeler vehicles perfect for short distances and navigating narrow streets.
 Ride-sharing apps like Uber and PickMe are available in major cities and offer convenient, transparent pricing.
 Traditional taxis are available but negotiate prices in advance or ensure the meter is used.

-To drive in Sri Lanka, travellers need an International Driving Permit (IDP) alongside their valid license.
+To drive in Sri Lanka, travellers need an International Driving Permit (IDP) alongside their valid licence.
 IDPs can be obtained in Australia before departure.
 Ensure you carry your IDP, Australian driver's licence, and rental vehicle insurance at all times.

-Coverage for Riders and Passengers with Fast Cover's Motorcycle Pack
+Coverage for riders and passengers with Fast Cover's Motorcycle Pack

-Fast Cover’s Motorcycle Pack is an optional extra available under our International policies that may provide cover to you for being the rider or passenger on a:
+Fast Cover’s Motorcycle Pack is an optional extra available under our international policies that may provide cover to you for being the rider or passenger on a:

 Fast Cover’s Rental Vehicle Excess Benefit